 When you’re able to look at the customer journey holistically, with a clear understanding of the experience you’re delivering at every single stage, it becomes much easier to find and fix gaps.

-Once you have a full, holistic map of your customer journey and a strategy to identify gaps, what’s next?
+Once you have a full, holistic map of your customer journey map in RevOps and a strategy to identify gaps, what’s next?

 ✱ Hold Regular Cross-Functional Meetings